 Make friends with other flats.

-Student halls is a large part of first year.
+Student halls are a large part of first year.
 However, this is not limited to your flat.
-Go meet the flat opposite or above you and widen your social circle!
+Go and meet the flat opposite or above you, socially distanced of course, and widen your social circle!
 It can be nice to have friends in your student halls, without living in the same flat as them.

 You never know, multiple flats in your block may get along and before you know it you have loads of friends around you.
 The more people you meet, the more likely you are to meet someone you really get along with!

 If your student halls haven't gone to plan, there are plenty of other ways to make friends.
-Join a society - there are LOADS.
-Or, you could just talk to people in lectures and seminars to make friends with similar interests to you.
-You'll be studying alongside these people for three years, it can't hurt to get to know them!
+Go to as many virtual and socially distanced events as possible, there will be loads to go to.
+Or, you just talk to people in lectures and seminars to make friends with similar interests to you.
+You will be studying alongside these people for three years, it can't hurt to get to know them!

 Try to remain open-minded and give your flatmates a chance.
-If you're really struggling, speak to your halls site team or Accommodation Services who'll try to help the best they can.
+If you're really struggling, speak to your Accommodation team who will try to help the best they can.

 - Read Next

 - 11 ways to make halls feel like home The ULTIMATE guide to British food 18 unexpected things you need at uni 16 reasons why student life is the BEST life What's Browzer?
 7 things you WON'T miss about alcohol What you need to know before arriving at uni An introvert's guide to making friends at uni!
 Bloggers & Vloggers Wanted!
 The essentials for your first food shop!
 THE apps for moving to a new city Foolproof meal-prep recipes ANYONE can master Advice From a Graduate: Cooking 5 things the uni prospectus doesn’t tell you! #MentalWellbeing: Are you stressed?

 - Upright bike Tyler's Blog: Make yourself visible: Create an ePortfolio Advice From a Graduate: Budgeting 18 unexpected things you need at uni Life in the UK vs. China